scalalandio/chimney/docs/docs/supported-transformations.md

     // Target
     //   c: scala.Long - no accessor named c in source type Source
     //
+    // There are default values for c, the constructor argument/setter in Target.
+Consider using .enableDefaultValues.
+    //
     // Consult https://chimney.readthedocs.io for usage examples.
     ```